Timesheets

 Many companies offer a bonus on top of the stated salaries listed above, so it is worth considering what the entire package looks like when looking at compensation.
 All companies on island also offer benefits (and often relocation packages) as well, which can significantly increase the value of a compensation package.

-• How do the working hours in Cayman compare globally?
+• How do the working hours at offshore firms compare with onshore firms?

 Working hours are pretty standard but do vary between companies and industry sectors, but as a general rule of thumb, you can expect to work a ‘standard working week’ where overtime is the exception to the rule.
 Contrary to popular belief, we don’t all work from the beach (but it is a popular spot pretty much any other time!).